pratimav0420/Azure-Vector-Databases/README.md

 # Azure Vector Databases

 ## 🧭 Goal
 This project provides hands-on experience with multiple **Vector Database** options available in **Azure**.
-It demonstrates how to use Azure SQL Database, Azure Cosmos DB NoSQL API, and Azure Cosmos DB for MongoDB vCore as vector stores with Azure OpenAI embeddings for building modern AI applications including semantic search and RAG (Retrieval Augmented Generation) systems.
+It demonstrates how to use Azure SQL Database, Azure Cosmos DB NoSQL API, Azure Cosmos DB for MongoDB vCore, Azure Database for PostgreSQL, and Microsoft Fabric EventHouse as vector stores with Azure OpenAI embeddings for building modern AI applications including semantic search and RAG (Retrieval Augmented Generation) systems.

 ## 🎯 Who This Is For